 The necessity of managing package deliveries

 Over the course of the past decade, managing package deliveries has become a necessary part of condo corporation management due to the increasing popularity of online shopping for everything from clothes to groceries and holiday gifts.
 Buying virtual is accessible, convenient, and fast, and has only become more so in the last few years as retailers big and small move online.
 After placing an order online, residents keep a watchful eye and track their packages along the way.
-Still, since they live in a condo corporation, they depend on the concierge and property manager to keep their package safe until it can be picked up at the front desk with minimal effort.
+Still, since they live in a condo corporation, they depend on the front desk associates and property manager to keep their package safe until it can be picked up at the front desk with minimal effort.

 1. Storage needs have changed.

 It is important to recognize that a small locker room in a condo is no longer sufficient for the number of package deliveries brought in every day.
 "The space set aside is not often large enough," says Andrew McLachlan, regional director at FirstService Residential.
 "The area needed to accommodate them needs to be close to the front desk, as concierge will not want to abandon their station to obtain packages for residents continuously."

 2. Constant interactions with residents may lead to burnout.